hcheung01/low_level_programming/0x17-dynamic_libraries/README.md

 ---
 File|Task
 ---|---
-libholberton.so | dynamic library with all my functions holberton.h | primary header file with all function prototypes 1-create_dynamic_lib.sh | script to create library
+holberton.h | header file with all function prototypes in this directory libholberton.so | dynamic library with all my functions holberton.h | primary header file with all function prototypes 1-create_dynamic_lib.sh | script to create library